-If you work around crops, with pesticides, or with pesticide equipment, your work clothes can have pesticides on them.
-You can get pesticides on you even if you wear personal protective equipment (PPE), such as coveralls, over your own clothes.
+If you work with pesticides or pesticide equipment, your work clothes can get pesticides on them.
+This can happen even if you wear personal protective equipment (PPE), such as coveralls, over your own clothes.
 This leaflet tells you how to clean your work clothes.
 It is your employer's job to clean your PPE.
 Following these directions will help protect you and your family from pesticides.